Why Are More People Dying in Car Accidents?

 Taking the latest technological innovations into consideration alone, the numbers should be way down, not the reverse.
-Many vehicles today are built with advanced safety features, such as heads-up display, blind spot monitoring systems, and assistive pre-collision braking.
+Many vehicles today are built with advanced safety features, such as heads-up display, blind spot monitoring systems, and assisted braking.
 The most cutting-edge models available on the market are practically starting to drive themselves.
 When it comes to collision protection, people today are safer than they have ever been before.

 So, the question stands: why are more people dying in car accidents?